aleksejspopovs/pylfm/README.md

 pylfm
 =====

 pylfm is a simple Python client for Last.fm's API.
-It's functionality is limited to what I needed myself, but feature and/or pull requests are welcome.
+Its functionality is limited to what I needed myself, but feature and/or pull requests are welcome.

 pylfm lacks documentation at the moment, though the code should be simple enough.
 I'd love to say that the absence of documentation is only temporary, but I don't want to promise anything.